Stormwrecker/shugrpi_os_master/README.md

-**Developer's Note: This is the active repository for the SHUGRPi project.**
+**Developer's Note: This is the active repository for the SHUGRPi project.
+Still in alpha phase...**

 # What is a SHUGRPi?
 The **S**tormwrecker **H**andheld **U**nleashed **G**aming **R**aspberry **Pi** (or SHUGRPi for short) is a handheld gaming console that runs off of Pygame and runs Pygame games.
 It uses a Raspberry Pi 5 for computing.